snapscript/snap/README.md

 #### Uniform Access

-The uniform access principle of computer programming was put forth by Bertrand Meyer.
+The uniform access principle of computer programming was put forth by Bertrand Meyer in his book called Object oriented software construction.
 It states all services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation.
-An example of this is typical getter and setter property methods.
+An example of this is typical getter and setter property methods but applies to any method that does not require arguments.

 ```js
 class Person {